benjineering/loco-docker/README.md

 # Loco-Docker

-### A basic Dockerfile & docker-compose file for creating a local (i.e. non-production) LocomotiveCMS setup
+### Docker files for creating a local LocomotiveCMS setup

+Basic as, and intended for non-production use.

 Usage:
 `docker-compose up --build`